apache/incubator-kie-tools/README.md

       It uses the [push-local-registry.sh](scripts/push-local-registry.sh) script properly tag the images and push to the desired registry.

+- You can also add `cekit_option` to the make command, which will be appended to the Cekit command.
+Default is `cekit -v`.

 #### Image Modules

 CeKit can use modules to better separate concerns and reuse these modules on different images.